-5.1.1 Lifecycle
+5.3.1 Lifecycle

 To be used for an MPN subscription, an MPN device must first be registered.
-Registration is a two-step process where the platfrom's operating system first assigns a unique token to the mobile device.
+Registration is a two-step process where the platform's operating system first assigns a unique token to the mobile or desktop device.
 Subsequently, this token is passed to the MPN Module, where it is stored on the database together with the platform and app identifiers, and assigned a unique MPN device ID for later references.
-The MPN Module routes native push notifications to the appropriate mobile device using the platform-app-token triplet.
+The MPN Module routes native push notifications to the appropriate device using the platform-app-token triplet.

-Once registered, lifecycle of an MPN device is composed of just two possible states:
+Once registered, the lifecycle of an MPN device is composed of just two possible states:

 - ACTIVE: the initial state, obtained upon registration, in which the MPN device accepts MPN subscriptions and sends notifications. - SUSPENDED: a state of temporary suspension, usually reached as a result of an error while sending a notification.
-In this state the no notifications are sent and no MPN subscriptions are accepted.
-A token change can restores the "ACTIVE" state.
+In this state no notifications are sent and no MPN subscriptions are accepted.
+A new registration of the same token or a token change can both restore the "ACTIVE" state.